stefems/rover-challenge/README.md

 We have saved that information in the attached CSV.

-Your program should import the data for Sitters and Stays to hold in memory to use in the next step (Recreating the Search Ranking Algorithm).
+Your command-line program should import the data for Sitters and Stays to hold in memory to use in the next step (Recreating the Search Ranking Algorithm).

-Do not store the data in a database - we'll ask you about that in the discussion question.
+You don't need to store the data in a database - save that for the discussion question!

 ## Recreating the Search Ranking Algorithm